unitpoint/objectscript/README.md

 ObjectScript
 ============

-ObjectScript is a new programing language that mixes benefits of JavaScript, Lua and PHP
+ObjectScript is a new programing language that mixes benefits of JavaScript, Lua, Ruby, Python and PHP

 Run examples-os\test.cmd to start example.